HomeGuides › Unaccredited registrar pay

 Two states make this explicit in their award wording:

-• New South Wales.
-The Public Hospital Medical Officers (State) Award defines a "Registrar" as a medical officer who has either at least three years' public-hospital experience or at least two years plus an accredited training program — and is appointed to and occupying an established registrar position.
-The accredited route is a fast-track on the experience limb, not a precondition: an experienced unaccredited doctor appointed to a registrar position is a registrar for pay purposes.
+• NSW defines a "Registrar" by experience or an accredited program — the accredited route is a fast-track, not a precondition.
+An experienced unaccredited doctor appointed to a registrar position is a registrar for pay.

 The other states' awards and agreements are built the same way: the base rate is attached to the classification level and increment, so a doctor doing registrar work in a registrar (or registrar-equivalent) position earns the registrar rate.
 Outside Queensland's PHO ceiling, an unaccredited registrar can progress through the full registrar scale.